Restio dispar Mast

 The family name of Restionaceae refers to the Latin restis, which means cord or rope and alludes to the use of the plants in southern Africa.
 The more than 400 species in about 40 genera of the Restionaceae family occur in the winter rainfall regions of South Africa and Australia, with outliers in Africa, Madagascar, Indo-China and Chile.
 The species name of dispar refers to the dissimilar or unequal appearance of the male and female plants.

-Like the other reed species, the male and female flowers are on different plants and both are small and insignificant.
-The plants flower during late April and early May.
+Like all restio species, the male and female flowers are on different plants and both are small and insignificant.
+The plants flower in autumn, during late April and early May.
 The male flowers are greenish yellow and easily visible, whereas the female flowers are white and hidden deeply within the large orange-brown bracts, except for the few days the plants are in full flower and waiting to be pollinated.

 The plants are wind pollinated.
 The wind distributes the pollen from the free-hanging anthers of the male flowers to the female inflorescence where the large bracts catch the pollen from the air and funnel it towards the female flowers.
 Sometimes bees are present, but always around the male plants, where they collect the pollen.